openprocurement/openprocurement.auctions.appraisal/docs/source/tutorial.rst

 Disqualification of a candidate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In case of manual disqualification, the organizer has to upload file with cancellation reason:
+In case of manual disqualification, the organizer has to upload file with `act` or `rejectionProtocol` document type:

-.. include:: qualification/award-active-unsuccessful-upload.http
+.. include:: qualification/upload-rejectionProtocol-doc.http.http
   :code: